kwickramasekara/blog/src/posts/blog-redesign-v3.md

 date: 2022-08-14T16:33:08.048Z
 tags: technology
 ---
 This blog has gone through a couple of redesigns and re-architectures in the past.
-First iteration was a self-hosted [Ghost](https://ghost.org) instance with a default theme and second was a static site made with [Hugo](https://gohugo.io) hosted on [Netlify](http://netlify.com).
+First iteration was a self-hosted [Ghost](https://ghost.org) instance with a default theme, and second was a static site made with [Hugo](https://gohugo.io) hosted on [Netlify](http://netlify.com).
 This time around, I was more inspired by the idea of [this great website](http://motherfuckingwebsite.com/) and followed a clean, minimal aesthetic similar to my [landing page](https://keithw.me).
 Below is a little before and after for comparison.

 **Before:**
 ![](https://ucarecdn.com/22ab397d-bcef-49c8-8d05-c99b91cf46f3/-/format/auto/-/quality/smart_retina/-/stretch/off/-/resize/1200x/)